bitwarden/contributing-docs/docs/architecture/adr/0022-server-authorization.md

 ---
 adr: "0022"
-status: In Discussion
+status: Proposed
-date: 2024-06-21
+date: 2024-07-22
 tags: [server]
 ---

-# 0022 - Server Authorization
+# 0022 - Authorization

 <AdrTable frontMatter={frontMatter}></AdrTable>

 ## Context and Problem Statement

-Authorization logic determines who is permitted to carry out actions.
+Authorization logic decides whether a user is permitted to carry out an action.
 Our current authorization logic is dispersed throughout different layers of our server codebase and follows different patterns, some of which are no longer suitable for our changing permissions structures.

-We should decide on clear rules and patterns for implementing authorization checks on the server.
+We should decide on a single, consistent solution to how we manage authorization in Bitwarden applications.

 ### Terminology

 - **Authentication** is the process of verifying a user's identity. ("Who are you?")
-It tells you who they are, but not what they can access.
+It tells you who they are, but not what they can do
 - **Authorization** is the process of determining who can access or modify a resource. ("Are you allowed to do this?")
-It may or may not require authentication.
+It may or may not require authentication
 - **Validation** is the process of determining whether a request is valid according to business logic. ("Can this be done?")
 Unlike authorization, it usually does not depend on the user's identity (authentication) or permissions (authorization).
-For example, a vault item cannot be restored unless it has first been (soft) deleted.
+For example, a vault item cannot be restored unless it has first been (soft) deleted
-- **Resources** are data on the server that a user may try to access or modify - such as a vault item, organization, or group.
+- **Resources** are data on the server that a user may try to access or modify - such as a vault item, organization, collection, or group

 ### Current practice